 Marriage Material

 In the context of modern weddings, the selection of flowers goes beyond aesthetics, embodying the personal stories and emotions of the couple.
 Peonies, for example, are often chosen for their lush appearance, but they also carry meanings of love, luck, and prosperity, adding a layer of depth to the celebration.
-Stephanotis, less known but equally meaningful, symbolizes marital happiness, making it a poignant choice for bridal bouquets.
+Stephanotis, less known but equally meaningful, symbolizes marital happiness, making it a poignant choice for wedding bouquets.

 Somber Occasions